jzumsteg/zumstegs-blog/_posts/2023-05-07-travel-interlude.md

 - Check out and drive to Catania.
 Our flight was scheduled to leave at 7:30 pm, so we figured we'd just hang out in the most interesting (maybe the only interesting) place in Catania - its main piazza, surrounded by beautiful buildings of the Italian Baroque style.

-- Get to the aiport around 5, check in the rental car, sit and wait, return to Paris-Orly airport.
+- Get to the airport around 5, check in the rental car, sit and wait, return to Paris-Orly airport.

 - On arrival at Orly, pick up the car and head for Mary & Gilles house in Bois-le-Roi, arriving somewhere around midnight.